KuriaDan/KuriaIPC1/README.md

-#
+# week 1 Project
-Prediction algorithm for which individuals are most likely to have or use a bank account in Kenya, Uganda, Tanzania, Rwanda
+Prediction algorithm for which individuals are most likely to have or use a bank account in Kenya, Uganda, Tanzania, Rwanda.